IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_trusted_profile_policy.html.markdown

   - `value` - (Required, String) The value of an access management tag.
   - `operator` - (Optional, String) Operator of an attribute.
 The default value is `stringEquals`.

-- `tags`  - (Optional, List of Strings) A list of tags with the trusted profile policy instance. **Note** Tags are managed locally and not stored in the IBM Cloud service endpoint at this moment.
 - `transaction_id`- (Optional, String) The TransactionID can be passed to your request for tracking the calls.

 ## Attribute reference